cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

   }

 .. rubric::  Examples of Using Services

+- The simplest example, :ref:`Hello World <examples-hello-world>`, demonstrates using a service to **retrieve a name from a dataset.**

+- The :ref:`Purchase example <examples-purchase>` includes two services, ``CatalogLookupService`` and ``PurchaseHistoryService``; the latter **retrieves a specified customer's purchase history in a JSON format from a dataset.**

+- The :ref:`Spark example <examples-spark-k-means>` includes a service that **responds with a calculated center from a dataset based on an index parameter.**

+- For another example of **a service reading from a dataset,** see the :ref:`Spark PageRank example <examples-spark-page-rank>`.

+- For an example of **using path and query parameters,** see the :ref:`WordCount example <examples-word-count>`, where the class ``RetrieveCountsHandler`` retrieves a variety of statistics from datasets depending on the path supplied.

 - Almost all of the :ref:`how-to guides <guides-index>` demonstrate the use of services.
   (The exception is the :ref:`cdap-bi-guide`.)